tsankuanglee/cuber/README.md

 # TK's Cuber

 I enjoy [Ryan Heise's Rubik's Cube Simulator a lot](http://www.ryanheise.com/cube/speed.html), but I needed to make a few modification, and I'd like a more portable version to share with friends.
-I like Java myself, but non-techies around me are having trouble installingn it.
+I like Java myself, but non-techies around me are having trouble installing it.
 Therefore, I decided to look for a javascript version to improve.

 The original Cuber framework was written by the very talented [Stewart Smith](https://github.com/stewdio/Cuber-DEMO).
 I customized it in the following ways: